A new chamber opera in development

-It is a chamber opera in one act, with a running time of approximately one hour.
+Like flesh is a chamber opera with a projected running time of 90 minutes.

 Metamorphoses - Ovid, translated by Ted Hughes: Ovid’s Metamorphoses is our primary source material for Like flesh.
 Containing over 250 myths, this epic poem tells stories of bodies changed into different bodies through violence, passion, punishment and liberation.